|Economic activities||Eurostat code||2015=100||Percentage change (compared to the previous quarter)|

 |Statistical concepts and definitions|

-The indices are calculated from the first quarter of 2000 to the last quarter of the reference year.
+The indices are published as time series from the first quarter of 2000 to the last reported quarter of the current reporting year.

 |Unit of measure|

 |Legal acts and other agreements|